DanieleSalatti/static-file-handler/README.md

 ### Spawn a Web server and serve static content from your app

-If you want to serve static files from your application, and you don't already have an instance of HttpServer, you can do as follows:
+If you just want to serve static files from your application, you can do as follows:

 ```dart
 var fileHandler = new StaticFileHandler(path, port: port);